djalbat/material-conditional/README.md

 In this style, just as for the logical connectives for disjunction $\lor$, conjunction $\land$ and falsum $\bot$, the logical connective for implication $\to$ is a primitive of the language and is not defined by way of an introduction rule, in fact it cannot be defined in terms of $\lor$, $\land$ and $\bot$ at all.

 It could be argued that $\to$ defined here is not the same as $\to$ defined in Hilbert-style minimal and intuitionistic logics.
-Indeed, $\to$ in the Hilbert style is more akin to $\Rightarrow$ defined here, or rather in the propositional logic package, using the natural deductive style.
+Indeed, $\to$ in the Hilbert style is more akin to logical consequence $\Rightarrow$ in the natural deductive style.
-For example, both are commonly referred to as logical consequence.
 Such comparisons between variants of implication across logics are fraught, however, and are best avoided.

 So why define the material conditional $\to$ here at all?